sunnyolive108/JSONthewhiteRabbit/README.md

 - Fetch messages from a RabbitMQ queue
 - Process messages using the `interpret_json` function
-- Write processed data into a file
+- Write processed data into a JSON file

 ## Future Ideas